aws/aws-advanced-python-wrapper/docs/development-guide/Pipelines.md

 ## Host List Provider Pipeline

-The host list provider pipeline sets up the [host list provider](./PluginService.md#host-list-providers) via the plugin service.
+The host list provider pipeline sets up the [Host List Provider](./PluginService.md#host-list-providers) via the plugin service.
 This pipeline is executed once during the initialization stage of the connection.

 All subscribed plugins are called to set up their respective host list provider.